JaxCom/hastie/README.md

 1. Locate the config file (/includes/config.php)
 2. Set the variables to your desired settings
 3. Run ./install.sh
+4. Browse to http://{{ YOUR URL}}/_installation/_install.php
+5. Copy the randomly generated password after installation.
+6. DELETE the files 'install.php' and 'install.sh' (for security)
+7. Browse to your URL, and log in with the username "admin" and the 10 character password from the install page.

 ---

-#### If the install.sh script fails
+##### If the install.sh script fails
-4. Ensure the directory for Hyde is writeable
+1. Ensure the directory for Hyde is writeable
+	* (sudo chmod -R 664 {{Hyde directory}})
-5. Grant ownership of your '/_posts' directory to user 'www-data'
+2. Grant ownership of your '/_posts' directory to user 'www-data'
         * (sudo chown -R www-data:www-data /var/www/{{your directory}}/_posts)

 ---

-6. Browse to http://{{ YOUR URL}}/_installation/_install.php
-7. Copy the randomly generated password after installation.
-8. DELETE the files 'install.php' and 'install.sh' (for security)
-9. Browse to your URL, and log in with the username "admin" and the 10 character password from the install page.

 ### Acknowledgements
 - PHP Markdown Extra <http://michelf.ca/projects/php-markdown/extra>